 ARTICLE IV - TERM OF OFFICE

-The membership term shall be for the duration of the term of service on the City Council, Planning Commission, Historic Review Board for such members.
-The two at large citizen members shall serve a two year term.
+The membership term shall be for the duration of the term of service on the City Council, Planning Commission, Historic Review Board or as the Neighborhood Association President Committee Chair for such members.
+The two at large citizen members, at large business community member, and the Chamber of Commerce representative shall serve a two year term.

 ARTICLE V-VOTING